stgatilov/utf8lut/readme.md

 The vectorized library for UTF-8 conversions on x86 (or x64) architecture.
 It can quickly encode or decode large buffers of UTF-8 data, using SSSE3 instructions and lookup table (lut) to accelerate process.
+Detailed description can be found in the [dirtyhandscoding blog](https://dirtyhandscoding.github.io/posts/utf8lut-vectorized-utf-8-converter-introduction.html).

 **Note:** while this library can be used in a real world application (if you need to convert huge amounts of data super-fast), its main purpose is a proof-of-concept for vectorized UTF-8 conversion.